topoteretes/PromethAI-Backend/README.md

 4. Ensure that Docker and Docker Compose are installed in your system, if not, Install it from [here](https://docs.docker.com/get-docker/).
 5. Once you have Docker Desktop running, run command : `docker-compose up promethai --build` in promethai directory.
 Open your browser and go to `localhost:3000` to see promethAI running.

-## What is it

-PromethAI is a Python-based AGI project that recommends  choices based on a user's goals and preferences and can modify its recommendations based on user feedback.

-Our focus is currently on food, but the system is extendible to any area.

 ## Resources